shlomota/MishnahBot/Readme.md

 ## Running the RAG Application
 To continue building the application you can follow the [notebook](https://github.com/shlomota/MishnahBot/blob/main/Mishnah%20RAG.ipynb).
-Alternatively, you can run the streamlit app in the directory.
+Alternatively, you can run the streamlit app directly.
 ```
 cd src/
 streamlit run app.py